This is some text inside of a div block.

 🏋️♂️ Effort level: Easy

-Do you have fond memories of using goal trackers for school fundraisers?
+Do you have fond memories of trying fun goal tracker ideas for school fundraisers?
 Bring this sense of nostalgia and community to your nonprofit with a physical goal tracker.

 Share a weekly image of your tracker on social media to expand your reach, and pair it with an online fundraising thermometer for greater impact.
 With Givebutter, it’s easy to display both.

-💪Pro Tip: If you display an online goal tracker on your landing page, make sure it’s optimized for mobile.
+💪 Pro Tip: If you display a tracker donation widget on your landing page, make sure it’s optimized for mobile.
 In recent years, mobile donations have increased by 205%

 💛 Best for: Nonprofits with a central location